patttterson/npi-resources/README.md

 # no% Invitational
+No Reset Tournament, April 18th to April 19th :3

 why is the github for this public? why is there a github? idk man leave me alone

 organized by @pattersonuwu on discord, dm me for questions or to join